 The Bodhisatta was once an untouchable.
 His wife was pregnant and got an insatiable craving for a mango, but it wasn’t mango season.
 He offered to get her some other fruit, but she insisted she must have a mango, or else she would die.
 The Bodhisatta loved his wife and thought hard about where he could find a mango for her.
 Then he remembered there was a special mango tree in the royal park that bore fruit year-round.
 So the Bodhisatta snuck into the park late at night and climbed up into the tree, stepping branch to branch seeking a ripe fruit.
-Before he found one, twilight broke and he knew if he came down, he would be seen and arrested.
-So he went high up to sit in a fork of the tree to wait out the day and go home in the dark of the next night.
+Before he found one, twilight broke and he knew that if he came down, he would be seen and arrested.
+So he went high up to wait out the day and go home in the dark of the next night.

 In the Lifetime of the Buddha